mercybaffour/neighborhood-gems/NeighborhoodGems/README.md

                 - Core
         * The supporting files hold files central to the start, launch, and maintenance of the app.
         * The APIClient holds 3 files.
-            * NGAPIService holds network code that abstracts the layer of networking involved in serving data for the UI
+            * NGAPIService is our main API Service objecct that holds network code in getting data from the APIs and serving it to the UI.
             * NGAPIRequest holds network code that acts as a blueprint for all network requests based on REST and the HTTP protocol.
             * NGAPIEndpoints stores all the API endpoints used in the app and their configurations.
         * The app's Models folder stores all our data models.
 These models all conform to Decodable to simplify parsing from JSON responses.